munificent/journal/asset/post/2015-09-07-what-the-hero-sees.md

 segment positions each time we advance a row and the rays spread out.

 Instead, we store their *slopes*.
-Regardless of what row we're on, they always range from 0 (the short edge of the octant) to 1 (the diagonal edge).
-They are distance-independent.
+Regardless of what row we're on, they always range from 0 (the short vertical edge of the octant) to 1 (the diagonal edge).
+Slopes are distance-independent.
 This is what the black line in the demo above shows.
-As you click to add and remove wall, you can see new shadows appear, but they don't move or grow as you sweep the row up and down.
+As you click to add and remove walls, you can see new shadows appear, but the black lines don't move or grow as you sweep the row up and down.

 ## Projecting a tile